tsucarol/tsucarol/README.md

 <h2 align="center">I little bit about me</h2>

-🌎 &nbsp;I'm from Sao Paulo, Brazil.
+🌎 I'm from Sao Paulo, Brazil.

-🎓 &nbsp;I'm currently learning Automated Testing with Selenium and Java, and I'm also learning English.
+🎓 I'm currently learning Automated Testing with Selenium and Java, and I'm also learning English.

-🌱 &nbsp;I'm on track with learning more about JMeter, JUnit, Postman, and Appium.
+🌱 I'm on track with learning more about JMeter, JUnit, Postman, and Appium.

-✍️ &nbsp;In my free time, I enjoy listening to music and going to the gym.
+✍️ In my free time, I enjoy listening to music and going to the gym.

+✉️ If you have any suggestions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/carol-guimaraes/).

 <h2 align="center">Languages & Frameworks</h2>